pullmana8/louisiana-clean-air/index.md

 However, it has been a journey, especially when we have a road plan of what we would like to do in the future.
 </p>

-<iframe width="500" height="350" src="assets/vid/main_video" frameborder="0" allowfullscreen></iframe>
+<iframe width="550" height="450" src="assets/vid/main_video" frameborder="0" allowfullscreen></iframe>

 <b>A further note about Louisiana Clean Air</b>

 <p>
   <i>What is a better way to have clean air in your home?</i>
 </p>
 <p>I am sure you have asked yourself this question, especially when you have a family that you are taking care of, and you want to make sure that your children are healthy.
+Experience using our EST HYLA Air Purification system that will take in the air inside your home, and change it into clean air.
+If you have allergens, whether you or your family, this product can benefit you best because it can lower the percentage of dust in your home by 80% overtime.
 </p>

 <b>Contact us!</b>